top of page

 Notice a communion as you share your warmth and microbes.

-Now think about infusing the pebble with love (I mean love as a sensual, molecular intermingling) fill the pebble with love.
+Now think about infusing the pebble with love - love as a sensual, molecular intermingling - fill the pebble with love.

 When you’re ready place the pebble at the water’s edge.

-If there are more pebbles put them together and form a cairn or, if you’re feeling vibrant you might throw the pebble into the sea.
+If there are more pebbles put them together and form a cairn or, if you’re feeling vital you might throw the pebble into the sea.

-As the pebble hits the water imagine your love bursting out like sun rays across the Bay.
+As the pebble hits the water imagine your love bursting out across the Bay.

 (Hest Bank Beach is a small, stony beach on the edge of Morecambe Bay.
 There you’ll find an abundance of sea glass, pottery, seabird feathers, driftwood and big lumps of slag shunted down the coast from Warton by the estuary’s intertidal drift.
 You might also spot curlews, oystercatchers, gulls and terns.)